 - Coaching and living the Creative team ‘beliefs’.

 - Understand, appreciate and grow everyone’s unique creative process.

 My most popular podcast episodes on leadership

 I have taught my insights on leading creative teams and changing company cultures all over the world.
 Here are a few of my most popular episodes on the subject and you can listen and subscribe now on Apple iTunes, Google Play Music, iHeartRadio, Pocket Casts, Sticker, TuneIn and all other major podcast platforms.

 I work to find real sociological insights, understand consumer needs and create concepts that use technology to influence consumers, drive revenue and meet business goals.
-It is the heart of all of my work which is why it can blend world-class design with experiences that get results.
 As a result of this work, I have been asked to work as a partner with brands like Apple, Google, IBM, Adobe, and others to create some of the first experiences on Apple Watch, iOS, Apple Passbook, Google Glass and more.
 I also regularly work as a beta tester and advisor on apps and products like IBM Watson, multiple releases of Adobe Creative Cloud, Astropad, Adobe Project Comet and more.